 For projects involving the provision of energy advice, Energy Redress aims to only support advice that is of demonstrably high quality.
-Please provide as much information as you can to evidence that your advice will be high quality.
-Use this section to include relevant qualifications and experience held by your advisors or, for new posts, what qualifications and experience you will ask for and/or what training you will provide.
-Training for advisors is an eligible expense for Redress projects so you can include it within your budget.
+Use this section to include relevant qualifications and experience held by your advisors, or for new posts the qualifications and experience you will ask for and/or what training you will provide.
+Training for advisors is an eligible expense for Energy Redress Scheme projects, so it can be included within your budget.

 It is good practice to show that individuals delivering advice have successfully completed the City and Guilds Energy Awareness training or equivalent.
-This is relevant to individuals delivering home visits to vulnerable consumers, or speaking to them over the phone or at meetings and events.
+This is relevant to individuals delivering home visits to vulnerable consumers or speaking to them over the phone or at meetings and events.